Vladivostok, if loosely translated from Russian, means “to conquer the East”.

 Clay v Pietrzykowski – 1960 Olympic light-heavy final

-Irish boxing travelled to Rome for the 1960 Olympics with optimism after finishing in four podium positions at the 1956 Games.
+Irish boxing travelled to Rome for the 1960 Olympics with optimism after finishing in 4th podium position at the 1956 Games.

 Five medals had been secured from the last two Olympiads, two silver and three bronze.
 Confidence was high ahead of competition at the Palazzo dello Sport venue.